 A week later, at tryouts, I tried.
 Really I did, but what I had learned that day was that this run required basically sprinting the entire 800 meters.
 To my genuine surprise, the jogging I’d been doing all summer had been woefully inadequate.
 Given my apparently lackluster training routine, I simply wasn’t physically capable of it — without a time machine, it wasn’t going to happen.
 So I tried, and I failed, and I packed up my things, and I went home.
 For the last two years of school I played tennis.
 The tennis coach didn’t give a shit about running.

 I say this a lot, and I’m sure my friends and family think I’m being sort of a dickhead every time, but I really believe it: there is metaphor in everything.
 It’s the great gift I’ve taken from writing, a wisdom that extends beyond poetry, the idea that there is connection and meaning and symbolism everywhere, not just in art, but in life.
 Awareness cuts both ways though, and metaphor doesn’t discriminate between happy or sad, good or bad; these are human concepts.
 Metaphors are just connections, lines between two points.
-This one really haunts me.
+And this one really haunts me.

 I think I’m trying.
 I really do, and I find this life incredibly difficult, every day is a struggle inside myself.
 And yet for all that striving, there’s precious little to show.
 I’m 31 years old, living in an un-insulated room, with no career, a handful of crumpled dollar bills, and a pile of little arts that I find beautiful but nobody sees.
 When I reflect on that honestly, there is a part of my brain, a part that I hate, that wonders: